TumCucTom/CRGS-CSS-person-detection/README.md

 - max 50 points for creativity
 - max 50 point for the content of the video

 It's not a fastest person wins!
-Just submit by EoD (this should give you time for your model to train).
+Just submit to hf23482@bristol.ac.uk by EoD (this should give you time for your model to train).

 ## Bonus